Seminar Mathematische Biometrie

 - MSc or BSc level

-- and whether you have taken the course Survival and Event History Analysis.
+- and whether you have taken the course Survival and Event History Analysis or are planning to take Causal Inference.